 Is it too late for a short sale if the lender has already started the foreclosure process?

 Probably not, but it depends on the lender and where they are in the process and how flexible they are willing to be.
 A qualified real estate agent representing the buyer will work closely with the seller’s agent ensuring all the “blocks are checked” when an offer is submitted to the bank to improve the chances for approval in a timely manner.

 Why do I need a buyer’s agent to purchase a short sale?

-Working with a qualified buyer's agent will help your chances of a acceptance of your offer.
-Working directly with the seller's agent on a short sale in my opinion is a conflict of interest.
-The Seller's agent needs to negotiate directly with the bank on behalf of the seller.
-If they are representing both sides of the deal, seller and buyer, they are required by Colorado State to function as a transaction broker, or neutral party.
-When an agent is negotiating a short sale with the bank, they need to be representing the seller's best interest.
-As a transaction broker, they should be neutral through out the transaction which means they can not advise either the seller or the buyer making it difficult for all parties of the transaction.
+Working with a qualified buyer’s agent will help your chances of a acceptance of your offer.
+Working directly with the seller’s agent on a short sale, in my opinion, is a conflict of interest.
+The Seller’s agent needs to negotiate directly with the bank on behalf of the seller.
+If they are representing both sides of the deal, seller, and buyer, they are required by Colorado State to function as a transaction broker or neutral party.
+When an agent is negotiating a short sale with the bank, they need to be representing the seller’s best interest.
+As a transaction broker, they should be neutral throughout the transaction which means they can not advise either the seller or the buyer making it difficult for all parties to the transaction.
 The best solution is for each party to be represented by an agent.